Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Results

-This axis-dependent scaling breakdown constitutes a testable prediction: it should appear on any transmon with $|\alpha|$ comparable to the value studied here ($\SI{-293}{\mega\hertz}$), finite-duration $\pi$~pulses with $\Omega/|\alpha| \lesssim 0.3$ (equivalently $t_\pi \gtrsim 1/|\alpha|$), and non-Markovian bath dynamics (Discussion; Supplementary Information~\S\ref{si:qutrit_model}).
+This axis-dependent scaling breakdown constitutes a testable prediction: it should appear on any transmon with $|\alpha|$ comparable to the value studied here ($\SI{-293}{\mega\hertz}$), finite-duration $\pi$~pulses with $\Omega/|\alpha| \lesssim 0.3$ (equivalently $t_\pi \gtrsim 1/|\alpha|$), and non-Markovian bath dynamics (Discussion; Supplementary Information~SI Sec.~\ref{supp:si:qutrit_model}).
 While finite-pulse X--Y error-scaling differences exist even at $d = 2$, their origin is fundamentally different.
 Chen~et~al.\ report linear~(X) versus quadratic~(Y) echo-error accumulation at the $10^{-4}$ scale from quasi-static detuning coupling~\cite{chen2025heom}; because that coupling contains a $\sigma_x$~component, the noise operator directly rotates the Bloch vector in the $xz$~plane and thereby distinguishes X from Y refocusing even in a two-level system.
 Under the diagonal pure-dephasing coupling studied here, $\hat{Q} = \mathrm{diag}(0,1,2)$ acts only on off-diagonal density-matrix elements and does not break X--Y symmetry at $d = 2$; the axis-dependent breakdown therefore arises exclusively from the $d = 3$ level structure.
-Accordingly, the qualitative features reported here are exclusive to $d \geq 3$: non-monotonic $\chi(n)$, partial coherence revival, pronounced population asymmetry ($\langle|\rho_{00} - \rho_{11}|\rangle = 0.204$ versus ${<}\,0.01$ for X-\cpmg{}), and complete scaling-law breakdown ($R^2 = 0.213$).
+Accordingly, the qualitative features reported here are exclusive to $d \geq 3$: non-monotonic $\chi(n)$, partial coherence revival, the pronounced population asymmetry quantified above, and complete scaling-law breakdown ($R^2 = 0.213$).
 This distinction is confirmed by two control experiments.
-First, a $d = 2$ simulation under identical \heom{} dynamics (Supplementary Information~\S\ref{si:platform_model}) removes the $\ket{2}$ level: the non-monotonicity and population imbalance vanish and both axes produce identical power-law scaling, establishing that $d \geq 3$ anharmonicity is necessary.
-Second, a $d = 3$ Lindblad simulation under matched production conditions yields monotonic Y-\cpmg{} with $\gamma_\mathrm{Lindblad} = 0.999$ ($R^2 > 0.999$; Table~\ref{tab:si:lindblad_tier0}), confirming that non-Markovian bath memory is independently necessary for the breakdown.
+First, a $d = 2$ simulation under identical \heom{} dynamics (Supplementary Information~SI Sec.~\ref{supp:si:platform_model}) removes the $\ket{2}$ level: the non-monotonicity and population imbalance vanish and both axes produce identical power-law scaling, establishing that $d \geq 3$ anharmonicity is necessary.
+Second, a $d = 3$ Lindblad simulation under matched production conditions yields monotonic Y-\cpmg{} with $\gamma_\mathrm{Lindblad} = 0.999$ ($R^2 > 0.999$; Table~\ref{supp:tab:si:lindblad_tier0}), confirming that non-Markovian bath memory is independently necessary for the breakdown.
 This conclusion is not confounded by the ${\sim}2\times$ larger per-cycle dephasing rate under Lindblad dynamics: stronger dephasing suppresses the absolute magnitude of the population redistribution but cannot, by itself, convert a non-monotonic modulation into a monotonic power law; the Lindblad monotonicity instead reflects the loss of inter-pulse bath correlations that would coherently amplify the per-pulse redistribution across successive cycles.
-The combination establishes dual necessity: neither $d = 3$ anharmonicity alone nor non-Markovian dynamics alone produces the observed non-monotonic behaviour.
-A quantitative model predicting the threshold pulse duration $t_\pi^* \sim 1/|\alpha|$ is presented in the Discussion and Supplementary Information~\S\ref{si:qutrit_model}.
+The combination shows that both ingredients are required: neither $d = 3$ anharmonicity alone nor non-Markovian dynamics alone produces the observed non-monotonic behaviour.
+A quantitative model predicting the threshold pulse duration $t_\pi^* \sim 1/|\alpha|$ is presented in the Discussion and Supplementary Information~SI Sec.~\ref{supp:si:qutrit_model}.
 Importantly, verification requires only a qualitative yes/no observation of non-monotonic Y-\cpmg{} behaviour, not a precision measurement of scaling exponents.
-A back-of-envelope $T_1$ analysis (Discussion and Supplementary Information~\S\ref{si:platform_model}) confirms that these signatures survive energy relaxation with ${\leq}\SI{8}{\%}$ suppression for typical transmon $T_1$ values.
+A back-of-envelope $T_1$ analysis (Discussion and Supplementary Information~SI Sec.~\ref{supp:si:platform_model}) confirms that these signatures survive energy relaxation with ${\leq}\SI{8}{\%}$ suppression for typical transmon $T_1$ values.